As a B2B Marketing consultant, one of the questions I get asked most frequently is “how can I really know what my customers care about?”

 Looking at your own marketing and sales data can be useful to identify sales patterns, trends related to your products, web interactions, online engagement, customer service complaints, etc. If you are not currently collecting this type of data, it can be a great, low-cost place to start.

 These can be formal or informal.
 For example, holding a focus group with a moderator and a set of pre-identified interview questions would be a formal collection approach.
-Personal interviews with an unstructured list of questions would be a more casual and informal approach.
+Personal interviews with an unstructured list questions would be a more casual and informal approach.

 How frequently is your marketing team engaging in one on one conversations with your customers?
 Does your company attend tradeshows, sponsor events or seminars?
 This is a great opportunity to speak with your customers and prospects directly.
 But this is also an area that is often neglected.
 Too many times, I’ve seen marketers miss the opportunity to engage with customers because they aren’t sure how to approach the customer with the right questions.
 Or worse, they are unprepared to listen, a skill that is completely underutilized in business today.

 Here’s a short sample list of questions you should focus on asking your customers to better understand their needs.
-Note – your questions should be open-ended to prompt the respondent to provide as much detail as possible.
+Note – your questions should be open-ended to prompt the

 - What are the biggest challenges you’re facing right now?